MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

     ![3D object in bin)](media/object-in-bin.PNG "3D object in bin")

+> [!NOTE]
+> You can add 3D parts in two ways.
+You can add them in the PC application, and then place them on the HoloLens, or you can add and place them directly on the HoloLens as described above.

 ### Manipulating holograms
 To place a hologram from one of your bins: